audibleblink/secblog/content/post/chrome-extension-steals-cloudflare-api-tokens.md

 This second-stage payload `GET`s the logged in user's API key then sends it, and the user's email, along to the `searchtab.win` domain.

-This was clearly a targetted attack against professional Web Developers.
+This was clearly a targeted attack against professional Web Developers.
 Web Developers will sometimes have access to production accounts on their employer's infrastructure.
 Though more common in smaller companies that don't have dedicated DevOps and/or Security teams, it's not impossible for bigger companies to fall prey.

-With a valid API token, attackers could control a company's public-facing infrastructture and create or modify sub/domains.
+With a valid API token, attackers could control a company's public-facing infrastructure and create or modify sub/domains.

 We've currently blocked all outgoing requests to `*.win/ga.js` and asked our developers to update